Protect your Android against spyware with Avast One

 Spyware can infect any device and give cybercriminals full access to sensitive information such as your passwords, banking details, or your entire digital identity.
 So what exactly is spyware and what does it do?
-Read on for a full spyware definition, including how to detect, prevent, and remove the various types of spyware lurking in cyberspace.
+Read on for a full spyware definition and learn to detect, prevent, and remove the various types of spyware with Avast One.

 This article contains:

 By definition, spyware is designed to be invisible, which can be one of its most harmful attributes — the longer it goes undetected, the more damage it can cause.
 It’s like a virtual stalker that follows you through your device usage, collecting your personal data along the way.

 Strictly speaking, there are some valid applications of spyware.
 For example, your employer might have a security policy that allows them to use software to monitor usage of employee computers and mobile devices.
 The aim of company spyware is generally either to protect proprietary information or to monitor employee productivity.
 Parental controls that limit device usage and block adult content are also a form of spyware.